course-details-portlet

 Learning outcome

-• Basic knowledge of the life history of salmon in wild salmon and farmed salmon.
+• Basic knowledge of the life history of wild salmon and farmed salmon.

-• Basic knowledge of the physiology of salmonids, with a focus on production, smoltification and stress.
+• Basic knowledge of the anatomy and physiology of salmonids, with a focus on production, smoltification and stress.

-• Knowledge of the use of welfare indicators as a measure of fish welfare and the use of biological sensor technology.
+• Be familar with the use of welfare indicators as a measure of fish welfare.

 Learning methods and activities

-Digital teaching and in-person seminar with a laboratory exercise to understand stress in salmon.
+Digital teaching and one in-person seminar with a laboratory exercise and group work.

 Compulsory assignments